 Prep your fluted/tube pan with butter and sugar.
 I use a sandwich baggie to smear a pat of butter around (about a half tablespoon is plenty) then dump some granulated sugar in and shake it around so that the sugar coats the butter.
 Set the pan aside.

-Combine the eggs, sour cream, sugar, and almond extract in a large mixing bowl.
+Combine the eggs, sour cream, sugar, and almond extract in a large bowl.
 I find that a whisk works very well.
 Also, at this stage, the mixture has a pretty strong sour cream smell: don’t worry, that won’t stick around.

 In a separate, medium mixing bowl, combine flour, baking soda, salt, cinnamon and cardamom.